soasme/shire/docs/content/2019-12-01-marksthfun.md

 ## Motivate

 I was a [douban](https://www.douban.com) user, in which I can mark the books I have read, movies I have watched, and albums I have listened.
 I was even a former Douban employee during 2012-2015.
 It was the best of the moments in my career.
 I met a lot of the most talented engineers there.
 It's like a sacred place in my mind.
 Even today, I still feel Douban's culture has influenced me the most.
 However, I was no longer able to live with it.
 Based on the cyber security law of the People's Republic of China, a user account without a verified phone number is prohibited from using the website.
-And I refuse to provide it.
+But I refuse to provide it.
 Not to mention years' carefulness of avoiding my content being censored.
 I had enough, really.
 Enough.

 I could have marked my book on goodreads, marked my traces on google maps.
 But I do not trust Amazon/Google as well.
 (Facebook is the worst.)

-Since there is no tool in the market that fits me well, as an engineer, I build on my own.
+Since there is no tool in the market that fits me well, as an engineer, I started building my own.

 ## Introduction